Call now in confidence immediate help & advice 24/7

 Going to drug and alcohol rehab in Lincolnshire isn’t suited to every person who uses alcohol and drugs.
 It’s for those with a moderate to severe addiction.

 You can call Rehab Recovery for a discussion about your drug or alcohol use.
-This will help you decipher whether your use is at the level that requires rehabilitative input.
+This will help you decipher whether your use is at the level that requires input from a drug and alcohol rehab clinic in Lincolnshire.

 For some, however, rehab is essential.

-If you experience any of the following circumstances, then rehab is necessary:
+If you experience any of the following circumstances, then drug and alcohol rehab in Lincolnshire or near Lincolnshire may very well be necessary:

 • Drinking more than 30 units of alcohol a day.